augustss/MicroHs/README.md

    * ViewPatterns
  * `main` in the top module given to `mhs` serves at the program entry point.
  * Many things that should be an error (but which are mostly harmless) are not reported.
+ * Text file I/O uses UTF8, but the source code does not allow Unicode.
  * More differences that I don't remember right now.

 ## Example